MrDayKwan/GRE-calculator/README.md

 ## Usage

 The GRE Calculator can be used with all standard calculator functions, as well as:
-* Memory Addition, Recall and Clear buttons can be used to store and recall a number from the GRE Calculator memory, or clear the memory of any existing values.
+* Memory Addition, Memory Recall and Memory Clear buttons can be used to store and recall a number from the GRE Calculator memory, or clear the memory of any existing values.

 ![GRE On-Screen Calculator Memory Demonstration][use-gif-memory]

+* "C" (clear) and "CE" (clear entry) buttons to clear all input to the GRE Calculator and clear the last character or operation inputted into the GRE Calculator.

+![GRE On-Screen Calculator CCE Demonstration][use-gif-cce]

-In addition, the following 'features' added to match the feel and function of the Classic GRE Calculator:
+In addition, the following 'features' have been added to match the feel and function of the Classic GRE Calculator:
 * Digits and mathematical operations input using the user's keyboard do not enter onto the GRE Calculator display, only on-screen clicks of the GRE Calculator app provide input.
 * The only way to move the GRE Calculator on the view screen is to click and hold the Transfer Display button.
 * Display view of the GRE Calculator only displays 7 digits.
 If a number is evaluated that contains greater than 7 digits, the GRE Calculator will crash and display an output of 0.

 ![GRE On-Screen Calculator Use 2][use-gif-2]
 * The GRE Calculator always remains the top window and cannot be minimized.

 ![GRE On-Screen Calculator Use 1][use-gif-1]